J.D., Columbia Law School

 B.A., Clark University (high honors in International Development)

-Todres has served as an acting assistant professor at New York University School of Law, an adjunct professor of law at the Benjamin N. Cardozo School of Law, Yeshiva University, and a visiting professor (Human Rights) at Vytautas Magnus University School of Law in Lithuania.
-He also practiced law with Davis Polk & Wardwell in New York and London and clerked for the Judge Rosemary Barkett of the U.S. Court of Appeals for the 11th Circuit.
+Todres previously served as an acting assistant professor at New York University School of Law, an adjunct professor of law at the Benjamin N. Cardozo School of Law, Yeshiva University and a visiting professor (Human Rights) at Vytautas Magnus University School of Law in Lithuania.
+He also practiced law with Davis Polk & Wardwell in New York and London and clerked for Judge Rosemary Barkett of the U.S. Court of Appeals for the 11th Circuit.

-Todres has written numerous publications in the areas of children’s rights, children and the law, and health law.
-He is a member of the Center for Law, Health & Society and teaches Human Rights and Children, Public Health Law, Torts, and International and Comparative Health Law.
+Todres is a member of the Center for Law, Health & Society and teaches Family Law, Torts, Human Rights and Children, Public Health Law, and Global Perspectives on Children and the Law.

 Todres received the College of Law’s David J. Maleski Award for Teaching Excellence in 2020 and its Patricia T. Morgan Award for Outstanding Faculty Scholarship in 2019 and 2011.